ibm-cloud-docs/sap/sap-terraform-bastion-server.md

 * Generate and maintain SAP and DB licenses
 * Migrations keys

-It is the customer's responsibility to download and prepare the necessary SAP kits from [SAP launchpad support](https://launchpad.support.sap.com/) and store them on the dedicated and customizable storage.
+It is the customers responsibility to download and prepare the necessary SAP kits from [SAP launchpad support](https://launchpad.support.sap.com/) and store them on the dedicated and customizable storage.
 The SAP kits are used during automated deployment when Ansible is called.

 ## Solution implemented
 {: #bastion-solution-implemented}

-The Bastion server is used for remote software installation by using Terraform remote-exec and Ansible playbooks that are run by Schematics.
+The Bastion server is used for remote software installation by using Terraform remote-exec and Ansible playbooks run by Schematics.

 ![Figure 1.
 Standard Bastion within a VPC region with 3 zones](images/sap-terraform-bastion-server.svg "Standard Bastion within a VPC region with 3 zones"){: caption="Figure 1.
 Standard Bastion within a VPC region with 3 zones" caption-side="bottom"}

 The Terraform modules implement a 'reasonable' set of best practices for bastion host configuration only.
 Your own Organization might have more requirements that you must apply before the deployment.

 It contains:
-*	Terraform scripts for deploying a VPC, Subnet, Security Group with rules, a volume, and a VSI.
+*	Terraform scripts for deploying a VPC, Subnet, Security Group with default and custom rules, a VSI with a volume, a Secrets Manager service instance and a VPN client-to-site solution.
 *	Bash scripts to install the prerequisites for SAP BASTION&STORAGE VSI and other SAP solutions.

 ### VPC Configuration